Trethevy: Other buildings of historical interest

 Further upstream from Saint Nectan's Glen were the remains of a longhouse, Tregenver, possibly as old as the fourteenth century.
 The house was inhabited by farm labourers until the late nineteenth century.
 It is probable that Tregenver (or Genver) can be identified with the manor of Tregrebri as recorded in the Domesday Survey.
 The house was demolished c.
 2015.

 Trethevy Manor was built in the twelfth century and was the home of the Wade family who were Trethevy's principal residents until the twentieth century.
 The Wades were prosperous farmers and many of them served as mayors of the Borough of Bossiney of whom the best known is William Wade (fl.
 1756–1786).
 A contemporary of Mayor Wade was the Rev. Arthur Wade (vicar of Tintagel 1770–1810).
 The manor is now a private house.

 At one time, Trethevy boasted four water mills.
 Trevalga mill, upstream of Saint Nectan's Kieve, is ruined, Halgabron Mill in the valley below the waterfall is a private residence, Trevillet Mill is also a residence and was made famous by a painting by Thomas Creswick in 1851.
 Further downstream and the last mill before the ocean is the ruined Trewethet Mill.
 All appear to have been corn mills but before it closed, Trewethet Mill made 'yarn, blankets and worsted for hose'.

 Literary and artistic associations

 Charles Dickens and William Thackeray visited Saint Nectan's Glen in 1842 along with Daniel Maclise, who made his preliminary sketches for Nymph at the Waterfall here.
 St Nectan's Glen is featured in the 1882 novel Mount Royal, by Mary Elizabeth Braddon.
-The writer Clive Arden lived in Trethevy in the 1930s.
-John T. Williams, author of Pooh and the Philosophers, the painter Nicholas St John Rosse and the comics artist John M. Burns live in Trethevy.
+Famous people who have lived there include: the writer Clive Arden (1930s); The painter Nicholas St John Rosse; the comics artist John M. Burns; the composer Bill Hopkins; John T. Williams, author of Pooh and the Philosophers.